kiali/kiali.io/content/en/docs/Configuration/namespace-management.md

     - mycorp_.*
 ```

-By default, the operator will create a Role for each accessible namespace.
-Each Role will be assigned to the Kiali Service Account thus providing Kiali access to those namespaces.
+When you set `accessible_namespaces` to a list of namespaces as the example above illustrates, by default the operator will create a Role for each accessible namespace.
+Each Role will be assigned to the Kiali Service Account thus providing Kiali permissions to those namespaces.
+To change that default behavior, `deployment.cluster_wide_access` can be set to `true`.
+This will tell the operator not to create these Roles and just create a single ClusterRole and assign it to the Kiali Server (see below).

 {{% alert color="info" %}}
-There is an additional setting `deployment.cluster_wide_access` that may be relevant for certain Kiali installations.
-Because Kiali server utilizes Kubernetes watches to watch all namespaces in `deployment.accessible_namespaces`, for very large clusters this may cause performance issues.
-In cases like this, to increase performance you can set `deployment.cluster_wide_access` to `true` when specifying a large list of namespaces in `accessible_namespaces`.
+Because Kiali server utilizes Kubernetes watches to watch all namespaces in `deployment.accessible_namespaces`, this may cause performance issues.
+To increase performance you can set `deployment.cluster_wide_access` to `true` when specifying a list of namespaces in `accessible_namespaces`.
 When you do this, the Kiali Server will be given access to the entire cluster and thus it can use a single cluster watch which increases performance and efficiency.
 However, you must be aware that when you do this, the Kiali Server will be granted access to the cluster via a ClusterRole - individual Roles will not be created per namespace.
 The `deployment.accessible_namespaces` will still be used to determine which namespaces to make available to users.
 {{% /alert %}}

 {{% alert color="warning" %}}